 The MMR ProQuad vaccine, made by Merck & Co., Inc., is made up of the following ingredients (not in order of quantity):

-If you suffered a reaction, illness, or injury after receiving the MMR vaccine, you may qualify for compensation from a federal program called the National Vaccine Injury Compensation Program.
+If you suffered a reaction, illness, or injury after receiving the MMR vaccine, you may qualify for compensation from a federal fund called the National Vaccine Injury Compensation Program.
 Contact the injury attorneys at My Vaccine Lawyer for more information.
-Not only is there no charge for a consultation, but our representation comes at no cost to you.
+Our representation comes at no cost to you.
 Call (800) 229-7704 to speak directly with a vaccine injury attorney today.
 To see a list of our notable vaccine injury settlements, click on the graphic below for more detailed information.

 Page last reviewed and updated: September 26, 2019